 So, is the Grading System a Better One?

 Even though there are several disadvantages of grading system it has removed several disadvantages of the marking system.
 As a recent survey has shown that with the advent of the grading system in education, the number of students who give sufficient importance to education has got drastically reduced as this notion stems from the fact that the grades are a fleeting sort of thing and are able to fetch only in the short-term and have no use in the long run.
 Especially when these students appear to college entrance examinations with these grades and a nil amount of knowledge, these grades will not speak on behalf of them.
-Grades without knowledge, is like a batsman going to a cricket field without a bat to play a cricket match.
-In the same way, the schools should also come forward to implement some changes in their already designed curriculum to insert some changes that makes the students to get proactive in order to learn in a meaningful way so that the concept remain with them all through their life.
+Grades without knowledge is like a batsman going to a cricket field without a bat to play a cricket match.
+In the same way, the schools should also come forward to implement some changes in their already designed curriculum to insert some changes that make the students get proactive in order to learn in a meaningful way so that the concept remains with them all through their life.

 As long as schools carry on to allocate their grades, with non-meaningful consequences, like a class rank or a top to down scorer method or any other name sake methods, fastened to them, students will keep on believing that the grades are the ultimate purpose of studying and getting a good one will only determine their life and will lead them to pursue their lives in the right way.
-Hence, it lies only in the hands of the school’s curriculum management division to consider all these aspects and make sure they devise a learning pattern that takes all these factors into account and do the needful for the student community.
+Hence, it lies only in the hands of the school’s curriculum management division to consider all these aspects and make sure they devise a learning pattern that takes all these factors into account and does the needful for the student community.
 If we start implementing these issues right from today, we can see a wholesome and fully knowledgeable student community within a few years and after which there will only be a competition for soft skills and intensity of knowledge and nothing else.